lizmat/Memoize/README.md

 This function is very slow.
 Why?
 To compute fib(14), it first wants to compute fib(13) and fib(12), and add the results.
 But to compute fib(13), it first has to compute fib(12) and fib(11), and then it comes back and computes fib(12) all over again even though the answer is the same.
 And both of the times that it wants to compute fib(12), it has to compute fib(11) from scratch, and then it has to do it again each time it wants to compute fib(13).
 This function does so much recomputing of old results that it takes a really long time to run---fib(14) makes 1,200 extra recursive calls to itself, to compute and recompute things that it already computed.

 This function is a good candidate for memoization.
-If you memoize the `fib' function above, it will compute fib(14) exactly once, the first time it needs to, and then save the result in a table.
+If you memoize the 'fib' function above, it will compute fib(14) exactly once, the first time it needs to, and then save the result in a table.
 Then if you ask for fib(14) again, it gives you the result out of the table.
 While computing fib(14), instead of computing fib(12) twice, it does it once; the second time it needs the value it gets it from the table.
 It doesn't compute fib(11) four times; it computes it once, getting it from the table the next three times.
-Instead of making 1,200 recursive calls to `fib', it makes 15.
+Instead of making 1,200 recursive calls to 'fib', it makes 15.
 This makes the function about 150 times faster.

 You could do the memoization yourself, by rewriting the function, like this: